Catholic Church in Ireland: Gregorian Reform and Norman influence

-Due to the influential hagiography, the Life of Saint Malachy, authored by Bernard of Clairvaux, with a strongly Reformist Cistercian zeal, the view that the Gaelic Irish Christians were "savages", "barbarian" or "semi-pagan"; due to their difference in church discipline and organisation and despite a reform already underway under the native high kings; found a wide footing in Western Europe.
+Due to the influential hagiography, the Life of Saint Malachy, authored by Bernard of Clairvaux, with a strongly Reformist Cistercian zeal, the view that the Gaelic Irish Christians were "savages", "barbarian" or "semi-pagan"; due to their difference in Church discipline and organisation and despite a reform already underway under the native high kings; found a wide footing in Western Europe.
 In 1155, John of Salisbury, Secretary to the Archbishop of Canterbury (then Theobald of Bec), visited Benevento where the first English Pontiff, Pope Adrian IV (Nicholas Breakspear) was reigning.
 Here, he spoke of the need for reform for the Church in Ireland, requesting that this be overseen by the King of England, then Henry II Plantagenet, who would have the right to invade and rule Ireland.
 Adrian IV published the Papal bull Laudabiliter giving permission for this proposal.
-This was not acted on immediately or made public, partly due to the king's own problems with the church (i.e. the murder of Thomas Becket) and his mother Empress Matilda being opposed to him acting on it.
-The Normans had conquered England around century earlier and now due to internal political rivalries within Gaelic Ireland, began to invade Ireland in 1169, under Strongbow, ostensibly to restore the King of Leinster.
+This was not acted on immediately or made public, partly due to the king's own problems with the Church (i.e. the murder of Thomas Becket) and his mother Empress Matilda being opposed to him acting on it.
+The Normans had conquered England around a century earlier and now due to internal political rivalries within Gaelic Ireland, began to invade Ireland in 1169, under Strongbow, ostensibly to restore the King of Leinster.
 Fearful that the Norman barons would set up their own rival Kingdom and wanting Ireland himself, Henry II landed at Waterford in 1171, under the authority of Laudabiliter (ratified by Pope Alexander III).
 Once established, he held the Second Synod of Cashel (1172).
-The synod, ignored in the Irish annals, is known from the writings of Gerald of Wales, the anti-Gaelic Norman who authored Expugnatio Hibernica (1189).
+The synod, ignored in the Irish annals, is known from the writings of Gerald of Wales, the anti-Gaelic Norman who authored the Expugnatio Hibernica (1189).
 Three of the four Irish Archbishops are said to have attended, with Armagh not present due to infirmity but supportive.
 It relisted most of the Reforms already approached before and included a tithe to be paid to the parish and that "divine matters" in the Irish Church should be conducted along the lines observed by the English Church.
 In the following years, Norman-descended churchmen would now play a direct role within the Irish Church as the political Lordship of Ireland was established, though many Gaelic kingdoms and their dioceses remained too.

 Ennis Friary, was a Franciscan monastery in today's County Clare.
 It was founded by the Ó Briain clan in the Kingdom of Thomond.
 Mendicant orders became a common feature in 13th century Ireland.